 Activities must focus on one or more of the following areas:

 Bring both longstanding and new neighbors (moved within last 5 years) together in their neighborhoods and seek to incorporate interaction between generations and cultures.

 Create new and innovative ideas for neighborhood events.

 Funding decisions will be made based on whether activities meet eligibility requirements and on a first come first serve basis.
-Each applicant will be notified of the result of the evaluation of their proposal.
 The City reserves the right to suspend or cancel the Neighborhood Grant Program at any time, at the City Manager’s discretion, whether or not all allocated funds have been awarded or dispensed.

-Neighborhood groups must complete their activities/events within 6 months of receiving notification from the City of grant award.
-Activities may begin after grant approval and must be completed within twelve months.
-A follow up evaluation must be completed within 30 days of the activity/event conclusion and must provide photos and details about how the activity helped strengthen the neighborhood, how many people were impacted, what new ways neighbors worked to create a more connected community, if objectives were met, and if the project was successful.
+Neighborhood groups must complete their activities/events by December 31, 2015.
+A follow up evaluation must be completed within 30 days of the activity/event conclusion including photos and details about how the activity helped strengthen the neighborhood, how many people were impacted, what new ways neighbors worked to create a more connected community, if objectives were met, and if the project was successful.